 Doctoral students are required to attend at least one Summer Institute as part of required coursework.
-During each day of the institute, students will attend several required and elective sessions that focus on research and the dissertation benchmarks.
-The sessions offer a unique blend of direct instruction and time for students to write and create draft products.
-There will be numerous opportunities to interact with professors and fellow students.
-The overall goal of the institute is to immerse students in a study/writing experience resulting in draft work worthy of submission to assigned chairs for immediate consideration, editing, and eventual approval.
-For additional information, please visit the website at http://education.nova.edu/summer/
+During each day of the institute, students will attend sessions where they will learn valuable skills to help them be successful in the program.
+There will also be sessions offered specifically to assist with the understanding and completion of the culminating capstone option (applied dissertation or strategic research project) that all students are required to complete.
+The sessions offer a unique blend of direct instruction and time for students to ask questions and connect with NSU faculty and engage with fellow students.
+The overall goal of the institute is to immerse students in a learning experience that will provide students with the information and tools needed to be a successful Ed.D. student.

+For additional information, please visit the website at http://education.nova.edu/summer/.

-Culminating Research Options
+Culminating Capstone Options

 Option A - Applied Dissertation

 Option B - Strategic Research Project